Mehmet-Emin-Gokcek/StudentRegistration/README.md

-A student registration web application based on Spring Boot framework using mysql, Thymleaf and H2 database.
+A student registration web application based on Spring Boot framework using mysql driver, Thymleaf and H2 database.

 It employs mySQL database to store and view customer information.